Space Shuttle Endeavour prepares for its final liftoff

 Excitement is in the air as the Space Shuttle Endeavour prepares to move into its permanent home at the Samuel Oschin Air and Space Center.

-The Endeavour first blasted into orbit in 1992, completing 25 missions and helping crews prepare the Hubble Space Telescope.
-Astronauts also took the Endeavour to add the first US component to the International Space Station.
+The Endeavour first blasted into orbit in 1992, completed 25 missions and helped crews prepare the Hubble Space Telescope.
+Astronauts also took the Endeavour to add the first U.S. component to the International Space Station.

-Its final flight was on the back of a Boeing 747 in 2012 as officials took it to its final resting place in Los Angeles.
-Getting the beautiful beast to the science center took three days.
+Its final flight was on the back of a Boeing 747 in 2012 as officials took it to Los Angeles.
+Getting it to the science center took three days.

 "I'm really excited," Rudolph said.
 "I'm very proud of what we accomplished and a little nervous."

-Phillips hopes this fixture becomes a symbol of what can be achieved, no matter how complicated it may seem.
+Phillips hopes the fixture becomes a symbol of what can be achieved, no matter how complicated it may seem.

 for more features.